intel/RetailWorkloadOrchestrator/README.md

   4. Update compose/docker-compose.yml images to reflect your registry path.

-  5. Generate RWO Certifcates and Keys.
+  5. Genereate RWO Certifcates and Keys.
 NOTE:  All Certifcates and Keys must be copied to all other nodes you plan to join this node.
 For more details, please refer to https://github.com/intel/RetailWorkloadOrchestrator/blob/master/docs/02_Security.md
   ```bash
   ./generate_keys.sh
   ```